navigationapple3/table-demo/README.md

 ## TODO:

 - Implement efficient handling and rendering of large datasets (up to 50,000 rows) to ensure optimal performance.
-- Utilize Supabase's real-time capabilities to enable immediate updates across all clients when changes are made to the data.

 ## Dependencies

 - **@reduxjs/toolkit:** State management library for managing application state efficiently.